beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 The `.justify-items-center` ensures that each child `<div>` is horizontally centered inside of its grid cell.

-Finally and most importantly, not each month will have its first day on a Monday (or whichever the first column day is according to i18n).
+Finally and most importantly, not each month will have its first day on a Monday (or whichever the first column day is according to the locale).
 As such, we have to skip a few cells to move the first day `<div>` into the right column.
 This is achieved with the [`.col-start-*`](https://tailwindcss.com/docs/grid-column#starting-and-ending-lines) classes and should only be applied to the first day element.
 It will automatically offset the next elements along with it, and all elements will wrap according to our preference of 7 columns.